Regarding Annex: What Enfield residents say they want

 School officials also argue that the reserves may not be entirely available because a substantial portion may already be needed to stabilize the district’s self-insurance fund.

-School officials will likely argue to the council before the budget that after factoring in roughly $1.1 million in additional state aid, a further $1.9 million reduction tied to reserve use would leave the remaining local increase insufficient to fully cover contractual costs, including teacher agreements.
+After factoring in roughly $1.1 million in additional state aid, proponents may see a further $1.9 million reduction tied to reserve use as leaving the remaining local increase insufficient to fully cover contractual costs, including teacher agreements.

 Another expected area of tension on Monday will be capital improvements.
 The town has accumulated a large backlog of equipment, vehicle and infrastructure replacements and upgrades, according to the town's budget.